 Ecopreneur.eu and its Dutch member MVO Nederland are advocating strong policy measures to accelerate and mainstream the circular economy in Europe.
-Representing over 3000 sustainable enterprises throughout Europe, mainly SMEs, our circular economy work is furthermore supported Tarkett France, ROCKWOOL International, Werner & Mertz, Alliander and Interface, all pioneering partner companies of MVO Nederland and/or UnternehmensGrün.
+Representing over 3000 sustainable enterprises throughout Europe, mainly SMEs, our circular economy advocacy is furthermore supported by our EU Circular Economy Advocacy Group consisting of Tarkett France, ROCKWOOL International, Werner & Mertz, REMONDIS, Alliander and Interface – all pioneering partner companies of MVO Nederland and/or UnternehmensGrün.
 Ecopreneur.eu is the only cross sectoral business organization advocating ambitious implementation of circular economy policies to achieve systemic change at the EU level and in the member states.
 This includes creating circular hubs across Europe, training on integrating circularity in procurement, economic incentives for producers and consumers, minimum requirements for circular design for all end products and services.
 As a member of the coordination group of European Commission / EESC Circular Economy Stakeholder Platform we have growing visibility in Brussels.
 Many of our policy recommendations were already adopted.
 Now it comes to implementation.

 Our objective is implementation of strengthened EU and member states circular economy policies with measures that foster and mainstream circular business models.
 While we welcome the structure and many elements of the 2015 Package, we ask the EU and member states for ambitious implementation of additional circular economy policies, including especially: